-'Extremely sad', case will be fast tracked: Adityanath on Unnao rape victim's death
+BJP ministers to meet family of UP rape victim after Yogi Adityanath's order

 On Thursday, the 23-year-old was airlifted from Lucknow's SMC government hospital to Safdarjung Hospital.

+Lucknow: On direction of Chief Minister Yogi Adityanath, ministers Kamal Rani Varun and Swami Prasad Maurya will leave immediately for Unnao to meet family of rape victim on Saturday.

-Lucknow: Chief Minister Yogi Adityanath on Saturday termed the death of Unnao gangrape victim "extremely sad" and conveyed his condolences to the aggrieved family.
+Earlier in the day, Chief Minister Yogi Adityanath on Saturday termed the death of Unnao gangrape victim "extremely sad" and conveyed his condolences to the aggrieved family.

 The Chief Minister in a press note said that all the accused have been arrested and the case will be taken to a fast-track court.